 After approval of the dissertation, all candidates are required to publish the document electronically via d-scholarship.
 For more information on ETD and training, go to www.pitt.edu/~graduated/etd/training.html.

-The ETD Approval form must be signed by the entire dissertation committee and submitted to the Office of Student Services for posting and filing.
+The ETD Approval form must be signed by the entire dissertation committee and submitted to the Academic Advising office for posting and filing.